Desiree Dube

 Important Things to Know Before Eloping on the Oregon Coast

 • Tide Timing & Safety: Tide charts are available online and show you the exact times of low and high tide.
 Some spots aren’t accessible or might become dangerous during high tide, so it’s best to learn about the locations you’ll be going to and the best timing for each.
+Keep in mind that tide timing is one of the biggest factors in a smooth Oregon Coast elopement, that’s why it’s something I help my couples plan around when building their timeline.

 • Always Remember Beach (and Cliff!)
 Safety: Brush up on your knowledge of beach safety and prepare accordingly.
 You can check out this resource from the Oregon Coast Visitors Association for a good place to start.